 Why hire a Morris Minor Convertible?

-What better way to see the beautiful Yorkshire countryside – the Dales, Bronte country, or the North York Moors – and enjoy a more relaxed pace of life, than to experience a Morris Minor Hire.
+What better way to see the beautiful Yorkshire countryside – the North York Moors, the Yorkshire coast or the Dales – and enjoy a more relaxed pace of life, than to experience a Morris Minor Hire.

 Treat yourself to a trip down memory lane or buy a gift for someone who has fond memories of this iconic 1960s classic car.
 The Morris Minor makes a charming and unusual wedding car which will make people smile.